Sonic Drift: Gameplay

+Development

+Developed in-house at Sega, the game was programmed by "Wa-Da" and "Shinchan", designed by Takako Kawaguchi, Gen Adachi, Shinichi Higashi, and "K Dash", directed by Katsuhiro Hasegawa, and produced by Hiroshi Aso.
+The music was composed by Masayuki Nagao.
+The box art and manual illustrations were drawn by Yasushi Yamaguchi.
+Flicky was initially planned to be the fourth playable character, but was replaced with Amy Rose.

+Release

-Developed in-house at Sega, Sonic Drift was released in Japan for the Game Gear on March 18, 1994.
+Sonic Drift was released in Japan for the Game Gear on March 18, 1994.
 The western release was canceled due to concerns regarding the game's quality.
 Sega instead released a Game Gear port of Sonic Spinball.
 Sonic Drift 2, a sequel, was released worldwide for the Game Gear in 1995.
 In 2003, Sonic Drift was released as an unlockable extra in Sonic Adventure DX: Director's Cut, and was later compiled into Sonic Mega Collection Plus in 2004, as well as Sonic Origins Plus on June 23, 2023.
+It was also included as part of a playable minigame in the 2026 Sega title Yakuza Kiwami 3 & Dark Ties.